Bethpage Black: The Best Municipal Golf Course in the Country?

 Also, you really can’t beat it for the price and proximity to New York.

 If the Black is too difficult to get on, also consider the Red course.
-It’s another Tillinghast design, with many of the same features, and I’ve been told is just as good in many regards.
+It’s another Tillinghast design, with many of the same features, and as of 2022 Golf Magazine has it among the top 100 public courses in the country.